alperseyhan/alperseyhan/README.md

 ### 🌱 What I'm Learning
 🔹 Advanced AI applications in maritime
-🔹 Reinforcement Learning for ship maneuvering
+🔹 Emission Reduction for ship and port
 🔹 Fuzzy BWM & Fuzzy VIKOR in ESG decision-making

 ### 🤝 Let's Connect